• Skip to main content

 These vertebrae are best identified on MRI on sagittal T1W and T2W images.
 For correct identification, the entire spine is imaged.

-Transitional vertebrae could be found on images incidentally or could present as a set of symptoms as defined by the area where they are present.
+Transitional vertebra could be found on images incidentally or present as a set of symptoms as defined by the area where they are present.

 It is important to mention that just the presence of transitional vertebra doe does not mean that, it is the originator of the symptoms.
 Therefore clinical relevance and correlation of the findings are very necessary.